-After several Km's, the track heads away from the Shotover, and starts to climb, eventually reaching a gate on the left, where the marked route takes you down to the Skippers Canyon Road.
+After several Km's, the track heads away from the Shotover, and starts to climb, eventually turning left at a large DoC sign - follow this over a stile and the marked route takes you down to the Skippers Canyon Road.
 Take care not to miss this turn, as the more obvious track continues on through private land, straight ahead.
 Once back on the road, turn right and follow it back up to the Saddle.

 There are currently no members to show for this trail.